-I have received and reviewed a copy of the Wallace Community College Respiratory Therapy program general departmental policies.
-I understand these policies and agree to abide by the rules of the College and the Program.
-I also understand that failure to abide by the rules could result in dismissal from the Respiratory Therapy program without the possibility of readmission.
+I have received a copy and reviewed the Wallace Community College Respiratory Therapy Program general departmental policies.
+I understand this policy and agree to abide by the rules of the College and the program.
+I also understand that failure to abide by the rules could result in dismissal from the RPT program without the possibility of readmission.

-Student Name (printed) -
+Student Name (printed)

 Signature: Date:

 Director, Clinical Education: Date:

 Program Director: Date: